How will robotic massage change the hospitality and spa industry?

 Robotization is penetrating deeper and deeper into all areas of our lives, and the massage industry will be no exception.
 Robots will expand the market for massage services, which has been hit hard by the pandemic.
 In the U.S. alone, the industry is now worth $17.7 billion, and that’s still nearly $4 billion less than in 2019.
 Robotization will restore interest in spa services among those who gave them up because of fear of COVID-19.

 Moreover, it will create a new market of customers who did not order massage because they were reluctant to let strangers touch them.
 Robots will be used for aesthetic and sports treatments, lymphatic therapy, surgery preparation, and rehabilitation.
-Just as the smartphone has changed the entire telephone industry, robotics could disrupt spa.
+Just as the smartphone has changed the entire telephone industry, robotics could disrupt the spa.

 Scroll to Top